arman000/delorean_lang/README.md

 Where `attr` is an attribute name.
 Attribute names are required to match the following regular expression: `[a-z][a-zA-Z0-9_]*`.
 An attribute can only be specified once in a node.
-Also, any attributes it refers to in its expression must have been defined.
+Also, any attributes it refers to in its expression must have been previously defined.

 Delorean also provides a mechanism to provide "input" to a computation.
 This is performed thorough a special kind of attribute